dmalawey/openBox/home.md

 ![img_drawing](https://github.com/user-attachments/assets/256211c1-f47f-49f2-863e-14f5fdbfc8e6)
 _dimensional drawings by manufacturers (Raco & more)_

 We don't have a specific structure for posting data but as I accumulate useful drawings and reliable documentation behind the branded boxes (such as Raco by Hubbel) I will upload the content for others to download.
 At times, I markup a PDF with mechanical drawings to point out the key items instead of starting a document from scratch.

+### Canadian Handy Box Specifications

+-  4” x 2-3/8” x 1-7/8” (16.5 cubic inches)
+- Designed for the Canadian Electrical Code (CEC) standards.
+- The key difference in the brackets is that the USA version uses straight mounting brackets, while the Canadian version features angled brackets, requiring design adjustments for compatibility.

+### Get Involved

+We’re working to expand the OpenBox project to include specifications from more regions and make it useful for everyone.
+If you have knowledge, resources, or ideas to contribute, we’d love to collaborate!
+Let’s work together to grow this project and support makers around the world.